UNIBZ-Programming-Project/lab-git/README.md

     }
     ```
 1. Add and commit this change to your local repository.
-1. Reverse this last commit in a way that it is removed from your repository's history
+1. Reverse this last commit in a way that it is removed from your repository's history.
     - Hint 1: Use the `git reset` command.
     - Hint 2: To see your repository's history, use the `git log` command.
 1. Commit `Cat.java` again.
-1. Reverse this last commit in a way that it remains in from your repository's history
+1. Reverse this last commit in a way that it remains in from your repository's history.
-    - Hint: Use the `git reverse` command.
+    - Hint: Use the `git revert` command.
+1. Push these changes to your remote repository.

 ## Exercise 7

 1. On your local repository, delete all branches besides `main`.
 1. On your remote repository, delete all branches besides `main`.
+1. Close your IDE.
+1. Delete the directory containing your local git repository.
 1. Download a Git client with a graphical user interface (e.g. Github Desktop, Git Kraken).
 1. Redo exercises 1 to 6 using the client you just downloaded.